AdobeDocs/commerce-operations.en/help/installation/tutorials/lock-provider.md

 ## Configure the lock

 Configure a lock provider to prevent the launch of duplicate cron jobs and cron groups.
-(Requires Adobe Commerce or Magento Open Source 2.2.x, 2.2.5 and later, and 2.3.3 and later.)
+(Requires Adobe Commerce 2.2.x, 2.2.5 and later, and 2.3.3 and later.)

 Adobe Commerce uses the database to save locks by default.
 If you have multiple nodes on your servers, we recommend using Zookeeper as the lock provider.